Gwenpool: Critical reception

-Steven Petite of GameSpot wrote, "Gwenpool is Wade Wilson meets Gwen Stacy.
-Marvel created her character in 2015 after Spider-Gwen proved popular.
-Although GwenPool has her own comic series and has appeared in numerous video games, she hasn't arrived in the MCU or X-Men film series.
-That said, she's one of the most interesting recently created characters under the Marvel umbrella."
+Steven Petite of GameSpot described Gwenpool as "one of the most interesting recently created characters under the Marvel umbrella."

 John Tibbetts of WhatCulture called Gwenpool one of the "best new comic book characters of the decade," asserting, "Marvel has been on something of a god damn roll this last decade.
 Sure the comics aren't seeing even a fraction of the movies' success, but at least the stories are always top quality for the most part.
 For proof of this, look no further than Gwenpool.
 Despite what the name may imply, this is not Gwen Stacy dressing up as Deadpool.
 No, this is a girl from the real world dressing up as Deadpool after being sucked into the Marvel universe.
 Now, we've seen this trope a lot – especially if you like current anime.
 But what makes Gwenpool so interesting is that the story plays both for laughs and for drama the fact that Gwenpool knows both comic book storytelling tropes AND the industry behind them.
 Meaning not only do the inside jokes she makes cut a LOT deeper than other stories of this nature, but it leads to some shocking moments like when her first friend dies a bloody gory death, and she realizes that the guy isn't popular enough to convince Marvel to bring him back so he's likely gone for good.
 Gwenpool is a thesis paper on metafiction and meta-commentary personified in a single character, and we love her to pieces for it."

+Gwenpool has been described as one of Marvel's most notable and powerful female heroes.
+Gwenpool is one of the first openly aromantic asexual superheroes in American comic books, and the first openly asexual or aromantic character to come out in a book published by Marvel Comics.